 Link Google Analytics and AdWords

-Linking a Google Analytics account to your AdWords account can help you analyse visitor activity on your website.
+Linking a Google Analytics account to your AdWords account can help you analyze visitor activity on your website.
 This information can shed light on how much of your website traffic or sales is driven by AdWords, and help you improve your ads and your website.

 Why link AdWords to Google Analytics

 When you create a link between Google Analytics and AdWords, you allow four types of data to flow between the two.
-This means that you can:
+This means you can: